spdx/using/docs/diffs-from-previous-editions.md

 ##### Rationale

 This field is redundant with the declaredLicense property in the Files contained in the Package.
-It is recommended that the licenseInfoInFiles can be added as an Annotation to the Package in the format: “SPDX 2.X LicenseInfoInFiles: [expression1], [expression2]”  where the [expressions] are the string representation of the license expressions.
+It is recommended that the licenseInfoInFile can be added as an Annotation to the Package in the format: “SPDX 2.X LicenseInfoInFile: [expression1], [expression2]” where the [expressions] are the string representation of the license expressions.

 #### FilesAnalyzed